 RELADC, FANOADC and LANCZOS¶

-This section lists the available keywords for RELADC, FanoADC and the closely connected iterative LANCZOS diagonalizer in the new input format maintained in DIRAC.
+This section lists the available keywords for RELADC, FanoADC and the closely connected iterative LANCZOS diagonalizer in DIRAC.

 If you want to perform RELADC/LANCZOS calculations for the one- and two-particle propagator or a FanoADC calculation you invoke all of them by setting the .RELADC keyword in the **WAVE FUNCTION Section.

 The RELADC/LANCZOS calculation is then individually controlled in the **RELADC and **LANCZOS input sections.